July 30, 2018

 Strengthening a commitment to access and affordability for students, Ursinus College has awarded its very first Abele Foundation scholarships to eight students: seven incoming first-year students and one continuing student.

-Funded with generous support from Will Abele ’61, a member of the Ursinus board of trustees, and the Abele Family Foundation, the Abele Foundation Scholars Award provides high-achieving students with demonstrated financial need $10,000 in “last dollar” financial aid, after all other gift aid has been awarded to each student.
+Funded with generous support from Will Abele ’61, a member of the Ursinus board of trustees, and the Abele Family Foundation, the Abele Foundation Scholars Award provides high-achieving students with demonstrated financial need (expected family contribution of $20,000 or less) with $10,000 in financial aid, after all other gift aid has been awarded to each student.

 The aim of this pilot program is to increase access and affordability of an undergraduate liberal arts education for students from low- and middle-income families in Pennsylvania and three neighboring states: New Jersey, Delaware and Maryland.